MLB Hall of Fame

 Youngs combined a high batting average with remarkable on-base skills, making him a dependable offensive presence throughout his career.
 Despite passing away at just 30 years old, his talent and influence were recognized posthumously with induction into the Baseball Hall of Fame in 1972.
 Youngs’ graceful style of play, ability to produce in clutch situations, and dedication to the Giants exemplified professionalism and left a legacy that continues to be celebrated.

-Youngs's Award and Record
+Youngs' Award and Honors

 • 2× World Series champion (1921, 1922)